PrefectHQ/prefect/docs/concepts/states.md

 -   that a task is scheduled to make a third run attempt in an hour
 -   that a task succeeded and what data it produced
 -   that a task was scheduled to run, but later cancelled
--   that a task' used the cached result of a previous run instead of re-running
+-   that a task used the cached result of a previous run instead of re-running

 -   that a task failed because it timed out

 By manipulating a relatively small number of task states, Prefect flows can harness the complexity that emerges in workflows.